tobiasegelund/precium/README.md

 # precium
-Framework to scrape prices on grocery items of danish supermarkets
+Framework to scrape prices on grocery items of a danish supermarket

+Only created with learning purpose in mind.

-Free to use.
+Free to use and expand.
 Though, you have to find the APIs yourself :-)